BurntSushi/quickcheck/README.md

 The `quickcheck` crate only depends on the standard crates shipped with the Rust distribution.

-Given that Rust hasn't hit `1.0` yet---and the recent deprecation of `rustpkg`---installing Rust libraries is pretty grim at the moment.
+Given that Rust hasn't hit `1.0` yet—and the recent deprecation of `rustpkg`—installing Rust libraries is pretty grim at the moment.
 More than that, I am keeping this crate in sync with Rust's master branch (as enforced by `travis-ci`), so you'll need to build Rust from source first, or grab [the nightly build](http://www.rust-lang.org/install.html) from rust-lang.org.